-• Refer to Chapter 10 for charge-off account guidance.
+• Charge off accounts are not required to have a payment included in the monthly debts.
+Refer to Chapter 10 for charge-off account guidance.

 18. Expense allowances (including Automobile Allowances)

 - An automobile or other expense allowance will not cancel out a monthly debt for an automobile or expense loan/debt. - The full amount of the monthly debt associated with the expense (such as a car or equipment payment) must be included in the total debt ratio calculation. - For guidance on calculating income for expense allowances, refer to Chapter 9.